wp-plugins/poolparty-thesaurus/readme.txt

 3. Download ARC2 from https://github.com/semsol/arc2 and unzip it.
 4. Open the unziped folder and upload the entire contents into the */wp-content/plugins/poolparty-thesaurus/arc/* directory.
 5. From the Plugin Management page in Wordpress, activate the *PoolParty Thesaurus* plugin.
 6. Go to *Settings* -> *PoolParty Thesaurus* in Wordpress, specify a RDF/XML file or SPARQL endpoint and click on *Import/Update Thesaurus*.
-Uploading the thesaurus can take a few minutes (4-5 minutes).
+Uploading the thesaurus can take a few minutes.
 Please remain patient and don*t interrupt the procedure.

 For users, who have installed version 1.x already:

-Version 2.0 was reworked comkpletely, thus take in mind:
+Version 2.0 was reworked completely, thus take in mind:

 * Please deactivate the older version and delete */wp-content/plugins/poolparty-thesaurus/* folder
 * Please delete the page *Thesaurus* and the page called *Item*